Telenav/open-source-spec/osrm/doc/osrm-tile.md

 - OSRM tiles mainly for debug purpose and is not designed for **tile rendering**.
 It contains two layers, speeds layer mainly for checking weight and turns layer is for guidance.
 You could get more information from the discussion in [initial pull request](https://github.com/Project-OSRM/osrm-backend/pull/2000).

 <img src="../references/pictures/osrm-tile-test.png" alt="osrm-tile-test" width="400"/>
+- For osrm-tile-viewer, both open segments will use two lines to represent, while oneway just one line